Vaccine hesitancy: United States

-In the US, President Thomas Jefferson took a close interest in vaccination, alongside Benjamin Waterhouse, chief physician at Boston.
-Jefferson encouraged the development of ways to transport vaccine material through the Southern states, which included measures to avoid damage by heat, a leading cause of ineffective batches.
-Smallpox outbreaks were contained by the latter half of the 19th century, a development widely attributed to the vaccination of a large portion of the population.
-Vaccination rates fell after this decline in smallpox cases, and the disease again became epidemic in the late 19th century.

 After an 1879 visit to New York by prominent British anti-vaccinationist William Tebb, The Anti-Vaccination Society of America was founded.
 The New England Anti-Compulsory Vaccination League formed in 1882, and the Anti-Vaccination League of New York City in 1885.
 Tactics in the US largely followed those used in England.
 Vaccination in the US was regulated by individual states, in which there followed a progression of compulsion, opposition, and repeal similar to that in England.
 Although generally organized on a state-by-state basis, the vaccination controversy reached the US Supreme Court in 1905.
 There, in the case of Jacobson v.
 Massachusetts, the court ruled that states have the authority to require vaccination against smallpox during a smallpox epidemic.

 John Pitcairn, the wealthy founder of the Pittsburgh Plate Glass Company (now PPG Industries), emerged as a major financier and leader of the American anti-vaccination movement.
 On March 5, 1907, in Harrisburg, Pennsylvania, he delivered an address to the Committee on Public Health and Sanitation of the Pennsylvania General Assembly criticizing vaccination.
 He later sponsored the National Anti-Vaccination Conference, which, held in Philadelphia in October 1908, led to the creation of The Anti-Vaccination League of America.
 When the league organized later that month, members chose Pitcairn as their first president.
 On December 1, 1911, Pitcairn was appointed by Pennsylvania Governor John K. Tener to the Pennsylvania State Vaccination Commission and subsequently authored a detailed report strongly opposing the commission's conclusions.
 He remained a staunch opponent of vaccination until his death in 1916.